Trimurti – Brahma, Vishnu and Shiva

-Hinduism comprises three major supreme deity Shiva, Vishnu and Shakti (also called as Devi).
-Hinduism being the oldest religion in the world invites worship of more than one god including Shiva, Vishnu, Shakti, Ganesha (the elephant god), and Surya (the sun god) among others gods and goddesses.
+Hinduism comprises three major supreme deity Shiva, Vishnu, and Shakti (also called Devi).
+Hinduism being the oldest religion in the world invites worship of more than one god including Shiva, Vishnu, Shakti, Ganesha (the elephant god), and Surya (the sun god) among other gods and goddesses.

 Brahma is the creator god in the Trimurti of Hinduism.
 Brahma is often credited as the creator of the universe and various beings in it, several Puranas describe him as being born from a lotus emerging from the navel of the god Vishnu.

 Other Puranas suggest that he is born from Shiva or his aspects.
 Brahma is traditionally depicted with four faces and four arms.
 Each face of his points in a cardinal direction.
 His hands hold no weapons, rather symbols of knowledge and creation.
 On one hand, he holds the sacred texts of Vedas, in the second he holds mala (rosary beads) symbolizing time, in the third he holds a ladle symbolizing means to feed the sacrificial fire, and in fourth a utensil with water symbolizing the means where all creation emanates from.
 His four mouths are credited with creating the four Vedas.
 He is often depicted with a white beard, implying his sage-like experience.
 He sits on a lotus, dressed in white (or red, pink), with his vehicle (vahana) – Hansa, a swan or goose – nearby.

 Vishnu is the preserver or the protector, whenever the world is threatened with evil, chaos, and destructive forces.
 His avatars are Krishna in the Mahabharata and Rama in the Ramayana.